 Digital & Print Resources

-Using the award-winning children’s book, The Story of Ruby Bridges, students will explore the national impact of the Supreme Court decision, Brown v.
-Board of Education, and then compare the story of Ruby Bridges and her integration of schools in New Orleans, Louisiana, to that of Elaine Whittenberg, in Greenville, South Carolina.
+Using the award-winning children’s book, The Story of Ruby Bridges written by Robert Coles, students will explore the national impact of the Supreme Court decision, Brown v.
+Board of Education.

 Student Worksheet